Last Updated on November 17, 2022 by Lori Geurin

 Do a trial run.

-Before you commit to intermittent fasting long-term, it’s best to do a trial run.
+Before you commit to intermittent fasting long-term, doing a trial run is best.
 Try intermittent fasting for one month and see how you feel.
 If you don’t like it, no problem!
 You can always go back to your old eating habits.
-But, if you find that intermittent fasting works for you, then you can continue doing it as long as you’d like.
+But, if you find that intermittent fasting works for you, you can continue doing it as long as you’d like.

 Fast With Food?

 You may have heard of doing bone broth fasts or intermittent fasting with food.
-This simply means that you intermittent fast, but you consume bone broth or other liquids during your fasting periods.
+This simply means that you intermittent fast but consume bone broth or other liquids during your fasting periods.